 As of the date hereof and after giving effect to the anticipated reverse split, we have outstanding options to purchase an aggregate of 247,393 shares of our common stock at a weighted exercise price of \$2.71 per share pursuant to the Option Plan.
 Of these outstanding options, 129,197 are issued to our current directors and officers.
-In connection with this offering, we will issue options to our management to purchase (i) 1,794,027 shares of our common stock at an exercise price of \$0.01 per share (of which 1,412,000 shares have been allocated as of the date hereof) and (ii) 1,794,027 shares of our common stock at an exercise price of \$5.50 per share (of which 1,440,000 shares have been allocated as of the date hereof) pursuant to the Option Plan.
+In connection with this offering, we will issue options to our management, employees, directors and consultants to purchase (i) 1,794,027 shares of our common stock at an exercise price of \$0.01 per share (of which 1,392,000 shares have been granted as of the date hereof and a further 20,000 shares will be granted as a charitable donation) and (ii) 1,794,027 shares of our common stock at an exercise price of \$5.50 per share (of which 1,420,000 shares have been granted as of the date hereof and a further 20,000 shares will be granted as a charitable donation) pursuant to the Option Plan.
 Accordingly, upon consummation of this offering, we will have outstanding options to purchase an aggregate of 3,835,447 shares of our common stock at a weighted exercise price of \$2.75 per share.
 For additional details regarding our outstanding options, please refer to the Stockholders' Equity note to the Financial Statements.